subarnabsadhukhan/react-quiz-app/README.md

-# Date Counter with React
+# Quiz App with React

 - implement useReducer for state management